cloud-hero/api-docs/index.html.md

 CloudHero proivdes out of the box integration with Docker clusters provisioned trough CloudHero API

 Our Docker API is 100% compatible with Docker API.
-You cand find more information about Docker API here(link).
+You cand find more information about Docker API [here link](https://docs.docker.com/engine/reference/api/docker_remote_api/).